pytorch/pytorch/docs/source/pipeline.rst

 Model Parallelism using multiple GPUs
 -------------------------------------

-Typically for large models
-which don't fit on a single GPU, model parallelism is employed where certain parts of the model are placed on different GPUs.
-Although, if this is done naively for sequential models, the training process suffers from GPU under utilization since only one GPU is active at one time as show in the figure
+Typically for large models which don't fit on a single GPU, model parallelism is employed where certain parts of the model are placed on different GPUs.
+Although, if this is done naively for sequential models, the training process suffers from GPU under utilization since only one GPU is active at one time as shown in the figure below:
-below:

 .. figure:: _static/img/pipeline_parallelism/no_pipe.png